alexrpagan/dt-deploy/README.md

 Setup
 ----------

+Note that '$DT' is the absolute path to dt-deploy.

 Make sure that you have working installations of gcc, gmake, Postgres 9.1+, Python 2.5+ and plpython.
 Also make sure that header files for python and postgres are installed (e.g. libpq-dev, python-dev in Ubuntu).

 Clone expertsrc and doit (data-tamer core).